 My name is Mark Blackard but everyone outside of the United States just calls me Marcos.
-I like to travel, drink, and write.
+I travel, drink wayyyy too much, write, and make badass movies for YouTube.
 I believe in free speech, less government, and cold beer.
+I’m currently a resident of Planet Earth and a Citizen of Nowhere.
+That’s the Reader’s Digest version, my friends.

 I’ve held many titles during my travels.
 In my younger years I poured concrete, hung sheetrock, swung a hammer, shoveled horse shit, and worked as a day laborer.
 On the more serious side, I’ve been a paratrooper, a paramedic, a police officer, and a narcotics agent among other things.
 In 2008 I got bored of working drugs so I did a couple of tours embedded with the U.S. Marines in Fallujah, Iraq.
 Afterward, I did a year in Afghanistan running an undercover counter-terrorism team comprised of local Afghans (the catalyst for my first book).